openstack/ironic-specs/specs/approved/implement-rescue-mode.rst

   node.
 * Add method for injecting password into OS.
 * Modify Ironic state machine as described in the state machine impact section
 * Add AgentRescue driver (implements base.RescueInterface).
-This driver will be mixed into the agent_ipmitool and agent_pyghmi drivers.
+This implementation will be available only through hardware type.
+It would not be supported in the classic drivers as they would be deprecated shortly.
+* For classic drivers rescue interface would be set to 'no-rescue' which would generate 'UnsupportedDriverExtension' exception when any methods of this interface are invoked.
 * Add periodic task _check_rescue_timeouts to fail the rescue process if it takes longer than rescue_callback_timeout seconds for the rescue ramdisk to come online.